Jack Whitehall: Travels With My Father’s new season fizzles in America

-Even more, the storyline for the season — that Jack hoped to convince Michael to move out West as he attempts to “break” America — felt tenuous at best.
+Even more, this season’s storyline—that Jack hoped to convince Michael to move out West as he attempts to “break” America—felt tenuous at best.
 For one thing, the opening joke that America was “very much still intact” is familiar to anyone who’s seen Jack’s previous 2016 Netflix comedy special, Jack Whitehall: At Large.
-Repeating the bit now, two years after the special premiered, feels stale.
-Even more, those familiar with Michael’s persnickety personality from previous seasons are well aware there’s no chance he’ll be moving out of London anytime soon.
+Repeating the bit now, three years after the special premiered, feels stale.
+Even more, those who observed Michael’s persnickety personality from previous seasons are well aware there’s no chance he’ll be moving out of London anytime soon.
 As a result, Jack’s efforts to sell him on LA, Phoenix, or even Sun City never felt genuine.
-Sure, we can buy previous prefaces for their travels — that Jack wanted to embark on the gap year he never had or that Michael wanted to bring Jack on a cultural tour of Europe — but this year’s needed some more work.
+Sure, we can buy previous prefaces for their travels—that Jack wanted to embark on the gap year he never had or that Michael wanted to bring Jack on a cultural tour of Europe—but this year’s needed some work.

 By the end of the season, however, it becomes clear why Netflix buried the new season.
 The men don’t intend to embark on another season of travels.
 They close the second episode lamenting that Michael has perhaps gotten too old for such strenuous activity, but agreeing they’ve enjoyed the quality time spent together.
 While it’s disappointing such a brilliant show has flickered out with a disappointing end, at least the entire back catalogue is on Netflix, and we can go right back to the beginning to watch the incredible first season over and over again.